 Java and all Java-related trademarks and logos are trademarks of Sun Microsystems, Inc., in the United States and other countries.
 LINUX is a registered trademark of Linux Torvalds in the United States and other countries.
 UNIX is a registered trademark of The Open Group in the United States and other countries.
 Microsoft, Windows and Windows NT are registered trademarks of Microsoft Corporation.
-SET and Secure Electronic Transaction are trademarks of their respective companies.
+SET and Secure Electronic Transaction are trademarks owned by SET Secure Electronic Transaction LLC.
+Intel is a registered trademark of Intel Corporation.
+All other products may be trademarks or registered trademarks of their respective companies.